WELCOME TO CAMP SONSHINE!

 Late Drop-Offs: If you arrive late, please park your vehicle in front of the New Barn – a staff member will come to your car to escort your camper to their group..
 For safety purposes, the camp staff need to know which campers are on grounds at all times, as well as any visitors that are on the grounds.
 After updating our attendance records, we will take your child to his or her group.

 Early Pick-Ups: If you need to pick up your child early, you must notify the office at least 30 minutes in advance so we can have your child ready to go.
-There’s also a form on the Camp Sonshine Go!
-App to notify us of an Early Pick-Up!
+Best way to do this is to fill out our Early Pick Up Form or call the office!
 To prepare all of our campers for a positive and safe departure, no early pick-ups will be granted after 3:45 PM.

 Please let us know if someone other than the regular caregiver must pick up your child, and make sure that person has an “Authorized Pick-Up Person” card.
 ALL EARLY PICK-UPS MUST BE SCHEDULED TO TAKE PLACE PRIOR TO 3:45 PM.